Division Staff Contacts

 NIGMS Funding Opportunities

 NIGMS Funding Policies

 TWD programs foster the training and development of a strong and diverse biomedical research workforce.
 The division funds research training, career development and diversity-building activities through a variety of programs at the undergraduate, graduate, postdoctoral, faculty and institutional levels.

-Institutional training programs support research training for clinician-scientists in four clinically relevant research areas within the mission of NIGMS: anesthesiology; clinical pharmacology; medical genetics; and trauma, burn and peri-operative injury.
-Trainees receive at least 2 years of research training in basic, clinical and/or translational science areas and engage in activities to promote research career development.
+Institutional training programs support research training for clinician-scientists in four clinically relevant research areas within the mission of NIGMS: anesthesiology; clinical pharmacology; medical genetics; and injury and critical illness.
+Trainees receive at least 2 years of research training in basic, clinical and/or translational science areas and engage in activities to promote research career development.?

 IRACDA supports postdoctoral training to prepare for independent research and teaching careers in academia, and strengthens and modernize science educational offerings at partner institutions with significant enrollments of students from underrepresented groups.
 Postdoctoral scholars are supported for a 3-year mentored research, teaching and career development experience in a research-intensive institution and regional, primarily teaching institutions with significant underrepresented student populations.

 Mercedes Rubio; Consortium Contact: